devtools-marvellous/take-home-test-2005/README.md

 1. Clone this repository
 2. Run `flutter pub get` to install dependencies
 3. Run `flutter run` to see the current implementation
+4. Create a new brnach for your work
 4. Make your changes
-5. Document your changes and reasoning in the comments or in a separate document
+5. Document your changes and reasoning in the comits or seperatly if prefered

 ## Submission

 When you're finished, please:

-1. Create a zip file of your solution
-2. Include a brief document explaining your approach and any design decisions you made
-3. Send the zip file to the email address provided in the test instructions
+1. Commit your work to your local branch
+2. Push changes to the remote
+3. Open a PR for us to review during the interview

 ## Evaluation Criteria